 On certified organic agricultural land, Tennessee will, to the extent practicable, implement weed control methods consistent with the landowner's or tenant's OSP.
-In the case that all requirements of the OSP cannot be met, Tennessee will implement weed control methods consistent with the NOPS (Title 7 CFR Part 205).
+In the case that all requirements of the OSP cannot be met, Tennessee will implement weed control methods consistent with the NOPS (7 CFR Part 205).
 Prohibited substances will not be used in weed control on certified organic agricultural land.
 In addition, Tennessee will not use prohibited substances to promote weed control on land adjacent to certified organic agricultural land in a manner that will potentially compromise the certified organic agricultural land.

-In addition to the responsibilities of the EI described in this ECP, the following monitoring procedures will apply on certified organic agricultural land:
+In addition to the responsibilities of the EI described in the ECP, the following monitoring procedures will apply on certified organic agricultural land:

-- The Independent Organic Inspectors Association ("IOIA")-trained EI or a USDA-approved organic certifier retained by Tennessee will monitor construction and restoration activities on certified organic agricultural land to ensure compliance with the provisions of this OFPP and will document and identify activities that could potentially result in decertification.
-Tennessee will pay for the cost of such monitoring; - Instances of non-compliance will be documented according to the IOIA protocol and will be made available to the Massachusetts Department of Agricultural Resources ("MADAR"), the landowner, the tenant, the landowner's or tenant's certifying agent, and Tennessee; and
+- An Independent Organic Inspectors Association ("IOIA")-trained EI or a USDA-approved organic certifier retained by Tennessee will monitor construction and restoration activities on certified organic agricultural land to ensure compliance with the provisions of this OFPP and will document and identify activities that could potentially result in decertification.
+Tennessee will pay for the cost of such monitoring; - Instances of non-compliance will be documented according to the IOIA protocol and will be made available to the Connecticut Department of Agriculture ("CTDA"), the landowner, the tenant, the landowner's or tenant's certifying agent, and Tennessee; and - If the EI is responsible for monitoring activities on certified organic agricultural land, he/she will be trained in organic inspection by the IOIA at Tennessee's expense, unless the EI has received such training during the previous 3 years.